rstacruz/til-2013/_posts/2015-02-13-get-started-with-mocha.md

 Here's the condensed 1-minute guide to setting up tests on a Node.js project.

 ### Start with a package
-Make a `package.json` file if you don't have one yet:
+Make a `package.json` file if you don't have one yet, then install your weapons of choice.

 ```sh
 npm init
 # just keep pressing enter.
 # this will create the file `package.json`
 ```

-Install your weapons:

 ```sh
 npm install --save-dev mocha chai